FAVORITE PLACES ON THE WEB

 The Pennsylvania Statutes

-This link gets you to the part of the federal Medicaid statute that Elder Law Attorneys refer to most often.
+This link gets you to the part of the federal Medicaid statute that Elder Law Attorneys refer to frequently.

 State Medicaid Manual

-This link takes you to the State Medicaid Manual issued by the Centers for Medicare and Medicaid Services.
-Once you get to the table of contents, click on “Part 3 Eligibility” and you’ll find the infamous Transmittal 64 starting at Section 3257.
+This link takes you to the official version State Medicaid Manual issued by the Centers for Medicare and Medicaid Services.
+Once you get to the table of contents, click on "Chapter 3 Eligibility", open the "zip" file and you'll find the infamous Transmittal 64 starting at Section 3257.
+You can find an unofficial (but accurate) version of Transmittal 64 here.

 lexisONE(sm) - RESOURCES for small law firms